ktolembek/demo/readme.md

 ### Usage
 **To run API server open a shell**
-Build the Docker image
+1. Build the Docker image
   ```bash
   $ docker build -t inventory-api .
   ```
-Run the Docker container with API app
+2. Run the Docker container with API app
   ```bash
   $ docker run -p 5000:5000 inventory-api
   ```

 **To run tests open another shell**
-Switch to `test-container` folder
+3. Switch to `test-container` folder
   ```bash
   $ cd test-container
   ```
-Build the Docker image for tests
+4. Build the Docker image for test runner
   ```bash
   $ docker-compose build
   ```
-Run  the Docker container with tests
+5. Start the container with an interactive shell:
   ```bash
   $ docker-compose run test sh
   ```
-That will drop you into a shell where you can run the tests with standard CLI
+**That will drop you into a shell where you can run the tests with standard CLI:**

-**This will open the docker shell and you can run one of the following commands:**
 *Run the entire test suite*

   ``` bash